 When looking at a CV, one of the things a firm will look for is a candidates’ commitment to the relevant area of law.
 They will also be questioning how likely it is that, if successful, the candidate will stay at the firm for at least a reasonable period of time.
 Snap judgments can therefore be formed based on how long a candidate has stayed in other jobs.

-I have read in several articles that an acceptable amount of time at a firm before moving is around the 2 year mark.
-However, in my view, someone who moves like clockwork every few years may be, at face value, as much as a concern for employers as a candidate who is looking to leave a position after a few months.
+We have read in several articles that an acceptable amount of time at a firm before moving is around the two-year mark.
+However, someone who moves like clockwork every few years may be, at face value, as much as a concern for employers as a candidate who is looking to leave a position after a few months.

 When considering a new opportunity, thought therefore needs to be given about its long term prospects.
 This is going to be especially relevant for those who are immediately available – it is understandably tempting to take the first thing that comes along, but if you know that really, its only going to be a stop gap until something better comes along, it could do your CV more harm than good.

 In order for us to help you, it is crucial you are honest with us as to your reasons for leaving so that we can manage this with firms as needed.